-The first few weeks of university if filled with lots of exciting and new opportunities!
+The first few weeks of university is filled with lots of exciting and new opportunities!
 There is so much to see, do and learn, and first year students often find Mentors are helpful in navigating all the new information!
-Mentors can help you figure out where to go, how to use campus resources, how to meet people and help connect you with your department.
+Mentors can help you figure out how to use campus resources, how to meet people, and help connect you with your department.

-If you are interested in working with a Mentor before Fall 2019, please read about the Community Connections program.
+If you are a current student looking to work with a Mentor, please sign up for the Community Connections program.